k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 </tr>
 <tr>
 <td valign="top" width="50pxl">Condition</td>
 <td valign="top" width="900pxl">Builds IF-ELSE statements that should include a condition.
-The nested nodes are / not executed according to the result of the condition.&nbsp;</td>
+The nested nodes are/aren't executed according to the result of the condition.&nbsp;</td>
 <td valign="top" width="50pxl"><a href="/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md#grconditiongraphit">grCondition</a></td>
 </tr>
 <tr>